Zargotrax/Infographie/buglist.md

 20. Applying filtering to a png texture with transparency isnt working
 21. white wireframe? check shaders
 22. textures on teapot?
+23. lambert missing spotlight
+24. naming is wrong when adding multiple object with the same name